alpha027/Paramagnetics/README.md

    }
 }

-Note that the **orientation** field in the JSON parameter file represents a quaternion.
+Note that the <strong>orientation</strong> field in the JSON parameter file represents a quaternion.

 ```